Duayaw Nkwanta

 Duayaw Nkwanta is a town and the capital of Tano North Municipal District, a municipal in the Ahafo Region of Ghana.
-It is located close to Sunyani, the capital of Bono Region.
+It is located close to Sunyani, the capital of the Bono Region.
 The infrastructure of Duayaw Nkwanta is well structured.
 Duayaw Nkwanta has a settlement population of 27,476.

-This town boast of good schools such as: Boakye Tromo Senior High Technical School, Serwaa Kesse Girls Senior High School, Presbyterian Midwifery Training College among others.
+This town boasts of good schools such as Boakye Tromo Senior High Technical School, Serwaa Kesse Girls Senior High School, and Presbyterian Midwifery Training College, among others.